 In the United States, over 10 million children are living with cerebral palsy, which negatively affects their ability to move around and socialize.
 Until the age of 5, these children are immobile, relying on family members to pick them up and facilitate interactions, which can be difficult for parents limited by time and money.
-Dr. Kyle Winfree, the client for the project and faculty at Northern Arizona University, asked the team to develop a manual for an in-home antigravity system that would enable these children to move effectively about a room, thereby increasing their social development.
-The device had to be DIY so any parent could build it with no more than an ability to use basic tools.
+Dr. Kyle Winfree, the client for the project and faculty at Northern Arizona University, is attempting to develop an in-home antigravity system that would enable these children to move effectively about a room, thereby increasing their social development.
+The team formulated a plan for manufacturing of the device, which is currently ahead of schedule.
+A design of experiments has been put in place so that the optimal movement of the device was assured.